asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "All right," Morrison said.
 "Let me walk you through what we know, what we don't know, and where I've hit walls."

 She pulled over a folder and opened it.
 "Michael Palmer, forty-two, real estate agent.
 Married, no kids, successful business.
 On January ninth, he met a potential buyer at Oak View Mall at eleven-thirty AM.
 The buyer's name was Steven—no last name given.
 They drove to a property in West Omaha for a showing.
 The homeowner, Karen Whitmore, left at noon to give them space.
-When she returned at one-fifteen PM, she found Palmer's body in the upstairs bathroom."
+When she returned at two-fifteen PM, she found Palmer's body in the upstairs bathroom."

 Morrison pulled out crime scene photos and spread them across the table.
 "Nineteen stab wounds, mostly to the torso.
-Medical examiner says the first three were immediately fatal.
+Medical examiner says the first three were fatal.
 The rest were—" she paused, searching for the right word, "—thorough.
-Time of death is estimated between twelve-fifteen and twelve-forty-five PM."
+Time of death is estimated between twelve-fifteen and one-fifteen PM."

 "Narrow window," Matt said, making notes.

 "Very.
 Which means Steven worked fast."
 Morrison pointed to another photo showing the victim in the tub.
 "The body was staged.
 Placed in the bathtub, shower turned on.
 The drain was plugged with a washcloth—we found it when we processed the scene.
-Water was running when Whitmore arrived, had been for probably thirty to forty-five minutes."
+Water was running when Whitmore arrived, had been for at least thirty to forty-five minutes."

 "Why plug the drain?"
 Brandon asked.